Freetz/freetz/make/README.md

      - [Konfiguration (per Hand)](../docs/make/mini_fo.md#konfiguration-per-hand)
      - [Mögliche Nebeneffekte](../docs/make/mini_fo.md#mögliche-nebeneffekte)
      - [Restore original file](../docs/make/mini_fo.md#restore-original-file)

-  * **<u>Mosquitto 1.6.15</u><a id='mosquitto'></a>**<br>
-    Eclipse Mosquitto™ is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
-MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
-This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers like the Arduino.

   * **[MySQL 6.0.11-alpha](../docs/make/mysql.md)<a id='mysql'></a>**<br>
     MySQL is a very fast, multi-threaded, multi-user and robust SQL (Structured Query Language) database server.
 Unstable, as this version is quite old, but runs well on Fritzbox.
 Do not expose this daemon to the internet!